Fall 2015 Term:

 International applicants interested in working with the DEVELOP Program must be currently registered at, or recently graduated from, an accredited U.S. school.
-International applicants are not eligible to apply to NASA Center Locations; however, they are eligible to apply to Regional Locations.
-There is an exception for NASA Marshall Space Flight Center, which allows international applicants to apply to that location.
-Acceptances for international applicants are conditional upon proof of a visa or approved CPT/OPT that will allow them to legally work within the U.S. Applicants who do not meet these requirements are not eligible to participate in the DEVELOP Program.
+Acceptances for international applicants are conditional upon proof of a pre-obtained visa or approved CPT/OPT that will allow them to legally work within the U.S. DEVELOP does not sponsor visa applications or file petitions with U.S. Immigration.
+International applicants are not eligible to apply to NASA Center Locations; however, they are eligible to apply to the locations listed to the right.
+Applicants who do not meet these requirements are not eligible to participate in the DEVELOP Program.

 Locations International Applicants can select:

-Interested applicants in the Hindu Kush Himalayan Region are eligible to apply to the International Centre for Integrated Mountain Development (ICIMOD) location in Kathmandu, Nepal.
+Interested candidates currently living in the Hindu Kush Himalayan Region are eligible to apply to the International Centre for Integrated Mountain Development (ICIMOD) location in Kathmandu, Nepal.